micaza/sudoku-game/README.md

 # Sudoku Game

-A complete Sudoku game implementation in Java with console-based interface and extensible architecture for GUI adaptation.
+A complete Sudoku game implementation in Java with console and Swing GUI interfaces.

 ## Features